 It’s true that everyone watches YouTube videos these days, but even the best YouTubers have a YouTube marketing strategy.
 Over 75% of Americans aged 15 and up use YouTube.
 As a platform that has over 2 billion monthly active users, YouTube is the world’s second most popular website after Google.
 When you’re developing a social media strategy for a B2B company, the first platforms that might come to mind are Facebook, LinkedIn, Twitter, and Instagram.
-While these platforms should be a big part of your strategy, don’t forget about YouTube.
+While these platforms should be a big part of your strategy, you shouldn’t forget about YouTube.

 YouTube content covers a wide range of topics and it can be an excellent platform for your company to share its unique expertise with a captive audience.
 Take a moment to think of the creative YouTube videos that still stand out in your memory and you’ll understand why YouTube is such a valuable marketing platform.
-We’ll talk about some effective YouTube marketing strategies that you could experiment with a moment.
-First, let’s start by defining talking about what YouTube marketing can do for your brand.
+We’ll talk about some effective YouTube marketing strategies that you could experiment with in a moment.
+First, let’s start by defining and talking about what YouTube marketing can do for your brand.

 What is YouTube marketing?

 YouTube marketing is a great way to promote a product, brand, or service online.
 YouTube marketing usually includes the following elements:

 - Platform advertisement

 Marketing your business on YouTube is easier when you’re creative about it.
 Even so, there are still some standard rules you should follow.
 For starters, whether you’re a small business owner or a large corporation, you must create content that your target customers want.